willfurnass/video4fuze/README.txt

 Icons were created by Ben Brooks <benbrooks.co.uk>, and are under a Creative Commons Attribution-Noncommercial-Share Alike 3.0 License.

-This applications uses mencoder, ffmpeg and avi-mux GUI (under wine where necessary) in order to convert your video files to be seen in you sansa fuze.
+This applications uses mencoder, ffmpeg and fuzemux in order to convert your video files to be seen in you sansa fuze.
 All of them are open-source but I only include their win32 binary for commodity reasons.

-Thanks to ewelot  and Dunny from the sansa forums, one for finding the way to convert the videos, the lother for providing me with all necessary information about the .pla playlist format the fuze uses.
+Thanks to ewelot, Dunny and  earthcrosser  from the sansa forums, for finding the way to convert the videos, providing me with all necessary information about the .pla playlist format the fuze uses and writing a great crossplatform remuxer for the fuze.
 Without their findings this app wouldn't exist.
 Thank you ;)

 For any feedback, suggestions, or if you want to contribute with translations (it's very easy!) or coding, feel free to email me at <ssorgatem@esdebian.og>